QubesOS/qubes-doc/introduction/faq.md

 ### How much memory is recommended for Qubes?

 Please see the [system requirements](/doc/system-requirements/).

+### Is "x" version of Foo compatible with "y" version of Qubes?

+4+ very different versions of Qubes OS now having been deployed, we are unable to speak to technical specifics at this level of detail, sustainably, in our regular FAQ.
+Please consult [Qubes Documentation](https://www.qubes-os.org/doc/) or [Release Notes](https://www.qubes-os.org/downloads/) specific to the version of Qubes OS you have questions about, for release-specific compatability inquiries.

 ### Can I install Qubes on a system without VT-x/AMD-V or VT-d/AMD-Vi/AMD IOMMU?